CZ-NIC/knot/doc/reference.rst

 journal-db-max-size
 -------------------

-Hard limit for the journal database.
+The hard size limit for the journal database.
 There is no cleanup logic in journal to recover from reaching this limit.
 Journal simply starts refusing changes across all zones.
 Decreasing this value has no effect if it is lower than the actual database file size.

 It is recommended to limit :ref:`max-journal-usage<zone_max-journal-usage>` per-zone instead of :ref:`journal-db-max-size<database_journal-db-max-size>`